Manishearth/manishearth.github.io/source/_posts/2018-06-05-the-future-of-clippy-the-rust-linter.markdown

 Rustup will be able to fetch a clippy component (however this won't be the recommended way to use clippy until we figure out the workflow here, so sit tight!)

-Eventually, clippy will probably block nightlies; and after a bunch of cycles of letting that work itself out, hopefully clippy will be available with the stable compiler.
+Eventually, clippy will probably block nightlies[^1]; and after a bunch of cycles of letting that work itself out, hopefully clippy will be available with the stable compiler.
 There's a lot of stuff that needs to be figured out, and we want to do this in a way that minimally impacts compiler development, so this may move in fits and starts.